crodrigoquero/C4Imaging/README.md

 - __WorkFlow__: A series a WorkFlow Nodes working together, organised in a sequence which is intended to achieve a final result.
 - __Work Order__: Text file containing a data structure in json format which describes a piece of work or job to be executed by a service.

+## WorkFlow Vocabulary

+- __Activities__: Concrete actions execute inside a state.
+Each activity performs a different task, such as running a script, sending notifications, or requesting approvals.
+Activities can succeed or fail dependendng of the result of a task execution, which can result in actions performed by other activities.
+- __States__: Workflow states are used for dividing workflows into smaller stages.
+In the domian in this project, a state is a windows service.
+- Transitions:
+- Commands:
+- __Tasks__: Task is simple and atomic unit of work.
+Examples of task are running a script, sending notifications, or requesting approvals, etc.
+- __Actors__: Users and groups of users

+Recomiendo leer la teoria de [State Machine WorkFlows](https://docs.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/state-machine-workflows)

 ## System Architecture

 In this project, each workflow is composed by a series of services, which in the domain of this system are called __WorkFlow Nodes__.
 The functionality of each one of these nodes is very atomic and isolated, so a workflow node is reusable; such particular functionality can be useful in another WorkFlow.